tendermint/atom_one/README.md

 accounts, so that is all that needs to be done to support it.
 Rather we should limit liquid staking and other systemic risks by limiting how much can be bonded through interchain accounts.

-### Interchain Staking with ATOMs or PHOTONs

-This section is from The Shape of Cosmos document (link below).

-#### Interchain Staking Inflationary ATOMs

-There's one question here that pops up, for readers aware of the economics of the Cosmos Hub: why would you "stake" ATOMs on BarChain if you aren't going to earn inflationary rewards of ATOMs?

-It wouldn't be fair to bypass the Cosmos Hub ATOM inflation tax simply for staking those ATOMs on another chain.
-If that were the case, everyone rational would stake their ATOMs on a fake zone that did nothing but the bare minimum, and would therefore yeild higher returns because it would be easier to secure (by virtue of it not doing anything).

-Let's say that you could stake to all the validators in proportion to their current voting power, or in other words, you could stake on the hub itself.
-I'll call this "auto-staking".
-For example, if a validator that had 10% of the voting power were to get slashed 30% on the Cosmos Hub, everyone who auto-staked ATOMs on the Cosmos Hub would get slashed 3%.

-So, one solution is to let ATOM holders x-stake, but require them to also double-stake on the Cosmos Hub itself via auto-staking.
-Now, there is no "free lunch" to interchain stakers, so they can also earn inflationary ATOMs.
-Triple-staking would not be allowed -- it's not needed for interchain staking, and it would make security guarantees worse.

-The down-side of auto-staking is that it's a form of "blind staking" -- a loss of agency on behalf of the staker to the manual-stakers.
-If there were 90% of ATOMs that were auto-staked, then delegating manually brings 9x the extra voting power with it, and so the system becomes overall unstable, and bribing with side-channel paybacks would become the norm -- something we want to avoid.

-Various forms of interchain-staking with ATOMs can work, but it invites yield-seeking capital to hold atoms to stake on various zones, and eventually defeats the purpose of having a separate staking token for the hub in the first place.
-The amount or ratio of ATOMs thus x-staked could be limited, but this is still a slippery slope.

-In short, interchain-staking with ATOMs is difficult to get right.
-This constitution attempts to balance the desire for ATOM ICS2 staking and the need to ensure security of the Cosmos Hub by extending the PHOTON to ATOM unbonding period if a large conversion is detected.

 ### About consensus-driven investments